 Despite my fatigue, my mind does not rest.
 I recall thoughts reported by men who built the first nuclear bomb.
 Some felt a sense of catastrophe and dreaded the consequences, foreseeable and not.
 Upon witnessing the secret test in the desert at Alamogordo in 1945, shortly before the bombings of Hiroshima and Nagasaki, Robert Oppenheimer, leader of the team, famously recalled a line in the Bhagavad Gita: “Now I am become Death, the destroyer of worlds.”
 He added, “I suppose we all thought that, one way or another.”

 What Vassal is delivering tonight will wreak different havoc than that.
-It will prove less destructive physically, but may prove more destructive psychically.
 Most of us will begin using it right away.
 As we do, its explosion will intensify and its effects spread.
-Impossible to deter, those effects will permeate our lives and transform them.
+Impossible to deter, those effects will permeate our lives and transform them, as I have stated many times in these pages.
 Vassal’s invention is going to influence our civilization more than any other manmade device has ever done.
 In everyone’s hands, it will become Insight, destroyer—and builder—of worlds.
-Or so I suppose, and wish, and fear.
+Or so I anticipate, and wish, and fear.